 If that is not enough, Forbes magazine ranked Columbia, Missouri in its 25 Best Places to Retire, citing its high number of doctors per capita, booming economy and low cost of living.
 Near Old Hawthorne is Boone Hospital, University Hospital, and numerous private practices that cater to your needs.
 Because of easy access to great healthcare, Columbia is consistently noted for being a great place to retire.

 The sports fan feels right at home with things to do in Columbia with the SEC sports programs of the Mizzou Tigers including football, basketball, wrestling, volleyball, baseball, softball, golf, swimming, tennis, track and field, soccer and gymnastics.

-The University of Missouri offers much more than sports to the community of Columbia – the Laws Observatory, live theatre, and The University Concert Series featuring world class performing events including opera, ballet, orchestra, chamber, jazz, pop, dance, Broadway shows and nationally recognized speakers.
+The University of Missouri offers much more than just sports to the community – the Laws Observatory, live theatre, and The University Concert Series featuring world class performing events including opera, ballet, orchestra, chamber, jazz, pop, dance, Broadway shows and nationally recognized speakers.